CADLabs/ethereum-economic-model/README.md

 1. Clone or download the Git repository: `git clone https://github.com/CADLabs/ethereum-model` or using GitHub Desktop
 2. If completing the cadCAD Edu Masterclass MOOC, check out the version `v1.1.0` tag: `git checkout tags/v1.1.0`
-3. Set up your development environment using of the following two options:
+3. Set up your development environment using one of the following two options:

 ### Option 1: Local Development Environment